 Any person employed by the Little River Band of Ottawa Indians Gaming Commission or other Tribal Gaming Regulatory Agency.

 Qualifications of Board Members.
-Each At-Large Member of the Interim Oversight Task Force shall have one or more of the following qualifications:
+At Large Members must meet the qualifications of at least one of the three below categories:

+One member must have at least 7 years of finance, accounting, or financial auditing experience;

-At least 7 years of experience of executive management in the fields of finance, operations, hospitality or gaming or comparative fields; or
+One member must have at least 10 years of experience in executive management in the fields of hospitality, gaming, or gaming compliance;

-A comparable amount of executive experience that lends demonstrable skills to the management of a gaming enterprise.
+All remaining members must have at least 10 years of executive level business experience that lends demonstrable skills to the management of a gaming enterprise.

-Interim Oversight Task Force -- Removal.
+Oversight Task Force -- Removal.

 Removal by Tribal Council.
-The Tribal Council shall have the power to remove a Member of the Interim Oversight Task Force for good cause upon a majority vote of the Tribal Council.
+The Tribal Council shall have the power to remove a Member of the Oversight Task Force for good cause upon a majority vote of the Tribal Council.

-Good cause, as used in this ordinance as a basis for removal, means that a Member of the Interim Oversight Task Force shall be removed for any of the following reasons:

-Failure to attend three meetings of the Interim Oversight Task Force, including special or emergency meetings, within a twelve month period.

-Revocation of a professional license, permit or certification that reflects on the qualifications of the member to sit on the Interim Oversight Task Force or reflects on the professional responsibilities and integrity of the member.

-Conviction of a felony, or conviction of a misdemeanor act that impinges on the professional responsibilities and integrity of the member.

-Failure to carry out the obligations mandated by this Ordinance.

 Removal Process.
-The following process for removal of a Member of the Interim Oversight Task Force shall be strictly adhered to:
+The following process for removal of a Member of the Oversight Task Force shall be strictly adhered to:

 Notification — Reasons for Removal.
-The Member of the Interim Oversight Task Force subject to removal shall receive written notification that sets forth, with specificity, the reason(s) for removal.
+The Member of the Oversight Task Force subject to removal shall receive written notification that sets forth, with specificity, the reason(s) for removal.
 The Notification shall include, at a minimum, the conduct, incident, or action that is the basis for the removal and the date and place the conduct, incident or action occurred; any documents relevant to the conduct, incident, or action; and the names of witnesses or other individuals with information regarding the conduct, incident or action.

 Notification — Hearing Date and Time.
-The Notification shall include the place, date and time of the meeting at which the Member of the Interim Oversight Task Force may answer the charge for removal.
-Removal hearings shall only be heard in a closed session meeting; provided that the Member of the Interim Oversight Task Force subject to removal may request a public hearing.
+The Notification shall include the place, date and time of the meeting at which the Member of the Oversight Task Force may answer the charge for removal.
+Removal hearings shall only be heard in a closed session meeting; provided that the Member of the Oversight Task Force subject to removal may request a public hearing.

 Filing of Notification.
 A copy of the Notification and any attachments shall be forwarded to the Tribal Council Recorder.

 Witnesses; Documents.
-The Member of the Interim Oversight Task Force who is the subject of a removal proceeding shall submit, no later than forty-eight (48) hours prior to the hearing date and time, a list of proposed witnesses that will be called and/or a copy of all documents that will be presented at the removal hearing.
+The Member of the Oversight Task Force who is the subject of a removal proceeding shall submit, no later than forty-eight (48) hours prior to the hearing date and time, a list of proposed witnesses that will be called and/or a copy of all documents that will be presented at the removal hearing.
 Witnesses, at the time of the hearing, shall swear an oath as to the truth and accuracy of their statements.

 Majority Vote Required.
-A Member of the Interim Oversight Task Force shall only be removed by majority vote.
+A Member of the Oversight Task Force shall only be removed by majority vote.

 Final Decision.
-A majority vote of the Tribal Council to remove Member of the Interim Oversight Task Force shall be final and may not be appealed to the Tribal Court.
+A majority vote of the Tribal Council to remove Member of the Oversight Task Force shall be final and may not be appealed to the Tribal Court.

+Resignation.
+Oversight Task Force members shall provide 30 days’ notice prior to their resignation.

 Return of Property.
-Any Member of the Interim Oversight Task Force subject to removal shall immediately, upon receipt of notification of removal, return any property, including documents or records of any type, that rightfully belongs in the possession of the Interim Oversight Task Force.
+Any Member of the Oversight Task Force subject to removal shall immediately, upon receipt of notification of removal, return any property, including documents or records of any type, that rightfully belong in the possession of the Oversight Task Force.

-Interim Oversight Task Force -- Automatic Disqualification.
+Oversight Task Force -- Automatic Disqualification.